ouracademy/range/README.md

 # Range

-A range of values (start, end) - aka interval
+A package for dealing with ranges (start, end) - aka interval written in typescript, but works with vanilla JS.

+More on [API docs](https://ouracademy.github.io/range/) or our specifications (.spec files) for more examples

 ## Motivation